fireblocks/fireblocks-network-link/DESCRIPTION.md

 All notable changes to this project will be documented in this file.
 Dates are displayed in UTC.

 ## v0.8.0
+> 2 Feb 2023
+* Added more details the RSA support.
+* Added more details on the signature payload.
+* Renamed to "Fireblocks Connector for Third Party Services"

 > 29 Jan 2023
 * Added RSA support in addition to HMAC support
 * Withdrawal destination address can now become masked with a hash value, if configured.